 It is unclear whether Warwick’s resentment of Rivers’ authority was widely shared among the nobility.
 Warwick clearly considered that the Woodvilles’ undue influence over the king was a persuasive rallying cry when he launched his first rebellion in 1469.
 Following the rebels’ victory at Edgecote, Rivers and his son John were captured and executed.

-In 1466 Rivers bought a sumptuous copy of the romances of Alexander and the travels of Marco Polo which can be seen here.
+In 1466 Rivers bought a sumptuous copy of the romances of Alexander which can be seen here.
 On the back page he noted that it was bought in the sixth year since the coronation of the ‘most victorious king Edward the fourt’ and the first since the coronation of ‘the very virtuous queen Elizabeth’.